firebolt-db/godocs/docs/Guides/managing-your-organization/rbac.md

 # Manage role-based access control
 {: .no_toc}

 Role-based access control provides the ability to control privileges and determine who can access and perform operations on specific objects in Firebolt.
-Access privileges are assigned to roles which are, in turn, assigned to users.
+Access privileges are assigned to roles which are, in turn, assigned to users or other roles.
+A user can be assigned multiple roles.

 A user interacting with Firebolt must have the appropriate privileges to use an object.
 Privileges from all roles assigned to a user are considered in each interaction in Firebolt.

 To view all roles, click **Govern** to open the govern space, then choose **Roles** from the menu, or query the [information_schema.applicable-roles](../../sql_reference/information-schema/applicable-roles.md) view.

-The key concepts to understanding access control in Firebolt with database-level RBAC are: < this should be a visualization >

-  **Secured object:** an entity to which access can be granted: database, engine subscription.

-  **Role:** An entity to which privileges can be granted.
-Roles are assigned to users.

-  **Privilege:** a defined level of access to an object.

-  **User:** A user identity recognized by Firebolt.
-It can be associated with a person or a program.
-A user can be assigned multiple roles.

 ## System-defined roles